ipspace/netlab/docs/dev/module-attributes.md

 ## Propagating Module Attributes

-Node-level module attributes are calculated during the [pre-transform module processing](transform.md#adjust-global-module-parameters):
+Node-level module attributes are calculated during the [pre-transform module processing](transform.md#adjust-global-module-parameters).
+Default module attributes are [deep-merged](../defaults.md#deep-merging) with node attributes (apart from *no_propagate* exceptions) in the following order:

-* Default global attributes are [deep-merged](../defaults.md#deep-merging) with topology global attributes.
+* Global module attributes from in the lab topology
-* Global attributes are deep-merged with node attributes (apart from *no_propagate* exceptions).
+* Device-specific module attributes specified in **defaults.devices._device_._module_** setting
-* Device-specific global attributes are deep-merged with node attributes.
+* Default module attributes specified in **defaults._module_** setting

 The deep merge process takes care of attribute specificity:

 * Attributes specified on individual nodes are not overwritten with global- or device-specific settings.
-* Global attributes are not overwritten with device-specific attributes.
+* Topology-level attributes are not overwritten with device-specific attributes.
-* This process is applied recursively across nested dictionaries as long as the node value of a specific attribute is a dictionary.
+* Device-specific attributes are not overwritten with global system defaults.

 ## Propagating Link Attributes

-Node interfaces (**links** list within a node dictionary) are created from the topology **links** definition ([details](../links.md)).
+Node interfaces (**interfaces** list within a node dictionary) are created from the topology **links** definition ([details](../links.md)).
 During that process, the link-level attributes are deep-merged with interface attributes specified on individual nodes within a link dictionary (apart from *no_propagate* exceptions).

 Some modules support node attributes that can be used as a default value for interface attributes (example: OSPF area).
 These modules should list those attributes in **defaults._module_.attributes.node_copy** list to have them merged with the interface attributes that can then be easily used in configuration templates.

-Example: OSPF area can be specified for a whole node or for an interface.
+**Example**: OSPF area can be specified for a whole node or for an interface.

 Without the **node_copy** processing, the configuration templates would have to check for interface-level and node-level OSPF area: